 As per Roots Analysis’ estimates, the human microbiome market is expected to be worth over USD 1.5 billion by 2030.
 This represents an annualized growth rate of over 30% between 2020 and 2030.

 What are the key hurdles in this space?

 Despite the evident interest in this field, the manufacturing of live microbial therapeutics remains a largely unaddressed area of concern.
 The lack of sufficient manufacturing capacity is one of the major impediments to the commercialization of such products.
 Roots Analysis interviewed multiple stakeholders to identify key challenges.

 I believe that a lot of start-ups have entered the market, however, only a few companies have established their own facilities to manufacture microbiome-based products.
 This is primarily due to the fact that the cost of establishing an LBP production facility is high, and therefore, requires significant capital investment.
 As a result, companies have demonstrated preference to outsource manufacturing operations

 Vice President, Sales and Business Development, a US based Small-sized Company

 One of the leading CDMO in this domain, Arranta Bio, has undertaken a number of initiatives in the last few months.
 In November, last year, the company acquired microbiome process development and clinical contract manufacturer, Captozyme.
 The acquisition allowed the company to establish a Center of Excellence for process and analytical development for its clients.
 In addition, in the last month, the company announced an investment of around USD 100 million.
 The investment aimed at building an end-to-end capacity for microbiome manufacturing.

-Presently, over 40 players claim to have the capabilities for manufacturing live biotherapeutics.
+Presently, over 40 players claim to have the capabilities for microbiome manufacturing.
 The majority of these CDMOs have the expertise for anaerobic fermentation of microbial strains, which require strict environmental conditions.